When Governors have been appointed they may be assigned to various roles and responsibilities within the governing board.

 Each primary school governing board is encouraged to appoint a Literacy Governor and a Numeracy Governor to take an interest in the subjects in the school.
 The precise responsibilities of the Governor need to be determined by the governing board and so will vary from school to school.

-It is recommended that each school with an Early Years Foundation Stage (EYFS) should have an Early Years governor to champion Early Years in the school and to have specific oversight of the school’s arrangements and provision for meeting the statutory requirements of the EYFS.
+It is recommended that each school with an Early Years Foundation Stage (EYFS) should have an Early Years governor to champion Early Years in the school and to have specific oversight of the school’s arrangements and provisions for meeting the statutory requirements of the EYFS.

 Each Governing Board should have a lead governor to ensure that Equality is receiving proper consideration and that the governing board is discharging its statutory duties.

-The governing board of every mainstream school is encouraged to have a Special Educational Needs (SEN) Governor to champion the issue of special educational needs within the work of the governing body and to have specific oversight of the school’s arrangements and provision for meeting pupils' special educational needs.
-The precise responsibilities of the SEN Governor need to be determined by the governing body and so will vary from school to school.
+The governing board of every mainstream school is encouraged to have a Special Educational Needs (SEN) Governor to champion the issue of special educational needs within the work of the governing board and to have specific oversight of the school’s arrangements and provision for meeting pupils' special educational needs.
+The precise responsibilities of the SEN Governor need to be determined by the governing board and so will vary from school to school.